-Benchmark Senior Living is working with CVS Health to provide vaccination clinics in all of our communities as we believe the vaccine is the best opportunity for everyone to protect themselves, their families and each other from the virus.
+Benchmark Senior Living worked with CVS Health to provide vaccination clinics in all of our communities, as we believe the vaccine is the best opportunity for everyone to protect themselves, their families and each other from the virus.

-We have adapted our approach to activities, dining and visitation to provide for the safety of residents and practice social distancing measures as outlined by the Centers for Disease Control & Prevention (CDC) and the Massachusetts Department of Public Health.
+We have adapted our approach to activities, dining and visitation to provide for the safety of residents as outlined by the Centers for Disease Control & Prevention (CDC) and the Massachusetts Department of Public Health.

-Driven by our people-first philosophy, we adapted some of our daily programs to be offered virtually and introduced proper social distancing measures to in-person programs.
+Driven by our people-first philosophy, we adapted some of our daily programs to be offered virtually.

-New Pond Village residents are afforded the convenience and option of having meals delivered, or to dine-in with proper precautions.
-These precautions include tables set six feet apart, and the addition of plexiglass partitions so residents have peace of mind that their safety is our top priority.
+New Pond Village residents are afforded the convenience and option of having meals delivered or to dine in with proper precautions.

 We strive to ensure residents can socialize with friends and family safely and comfortably.
-Visits with family and friends are welcome with proper precautions, such as masks, social distancing and internal protocols, subject to change based on regulatory requirements.
-We are also coordinating virtual visits!
+Visits with family and friends are welcome with proper precautions, such as masks and internal protocols, subject to change based on regulatory requirements..

-Do not get swept up in misinformation about the COVID-19 vaccination.
-Read some common FAQs and myths about the COVID-19 vaccine.
+Do not get swept up in misinformation about the COVID-19 vaccines.
+Read some common FAQs and myths about the COVID-19 vaccines.

 Anaphylactic reactions have been reported in a small number of people who have taken the Pfizer vaccine.
-We are still learning more about what causing these rare but serious reactions.
+We are still learning more about what is causing these rare-but-serious reactions.
 Once vaccinated, you will be monitored for 15 to 30 minutes to ensure you do not experience this reaction.

 If you have a history of anaphylactic allergic reactions, talk to your doctor or pharmacist before receiving the vaccine.
 Seasonal allergies, pet allergies, etc. that do not cause anaphylaxis are not associated with allergies to this vaccine.

-You should continue to take all necessary precautions after getting the vaccine, including wearing personal protective equipment and conducting regular testing.
+You should continue to take all necessary precautions after getting the vaccine, including wearing PPE and conducting regular testing.
 This will continue to keep residents and staff safe.